ilhanguler/ilhanguler/README.md

 Beginning of README.md file.
 --->

-- Hi, I’m İlhan Güler.
-Is it just me or does it smell like updog in here?
+- Is it just me or does it smell like updog in here?

 <!---